Ines3141/Escape_Tromso/README.md

 - Format for phone
 - Database for saving phone and what you said (YOU CAN ADD IT HERE)
 - People should have a round frame and when they are talking they should pulsate
 - Buttons for answer choices to answer the explorers
+- When people go back and they have solved the riddle already they can go through all the station without doing the riddle again -> need to save status in DB

 Station 2: Nansen Riddle with the Ice shelfs:
   - Write text and interaction